astnrgn/react-native-self-teaching/README.md

 ## Background

-I chose this to study this technology in order to create a mobile version for my final project, an app for Martian weather.
+I chose this technology in order to create a mobile version for my final project, an app for Martian weather.
 With a react-native version, more people would be able to access the application, rather than only through the browser.

 ## Getting Started